amaslovskyi/cubbit-task-app/readme.md

 ## Prerequisites

-1. GitHub repository with your application code
+1. GitHub repository with application code
 2. DockerHub account
 3. K3s clusters for staging and production environments
 4. kubectl and Helm installed on your local machine (for testing)